Castlegar – 2245 6th Avenue

 Community engagement

 A caring community can contribute greatly to the success of people transitioning out of homelessness.
-We commit to keeping lines of communication open throughout this project.
-We have reached out directly to neighbours and nearby businesses to provide more information about the project and answer questions.
+BC Housing and CDCSS are committed to being a good neighbour and keeping lines of communication open as this project moves forward.

-For questions about the renovations or shelter project, please contact BC Housing by emailing communityrelations@bchousing.org.
+For questions about the shelter project, please contact BC Housing by emailing communityrelations@bchousing.org.